 Biking and walking are also healthy, sustainable options that will give you deeper insight into the city and encourage a slow travel mindset.

 Packing light means a little less weight on the plane, decreasing fuel usage.
 And having just one lightweight suitcase also allows you to jump on and off public transport with ease.

 When packing, be sure to avoid packing products with ingredients that can wreak havoc on the environment, like microbeads, sulfates and aerosols.

 10Choose tours that support the community and causes you care about

-Airbnb Experiences can also be a good place to look, just be sure to ask questions and look at reviews before booking. (see more on the pro and cons of Airbnb Experiences here).
+Sites like Airbnb that offer tours can also be a good place to look, just be sure to ask questions and look at reviews before booking. (see more on the pro and cons of Airbnb Experiences here).